RuishiCh-git/EduCSW/README.md

 # EduCSW
-This git aims to propose a pipeline for generating synthetic code-mixed datasets
+This repository presents EduCSW, a novel pipeline for generating synthetic code-mixed datasets, with a specific implementation focusing on Mandarin-English code-switching in computer science education.

+The project offers:
+1. A generalizable pipeline architecture for creating code-mixed text datasets
+2. A concrete implementation demonstrating the pipeline's effectiveness in generating a computer science education corpus
+3. Resources and code for adapting the pipeline to other language pairs and domains

+Our proof-of-concept implementation specifically targets Chinese students studying computer science in English-language environments, addressing the need for code-switched educational content that bridges language transitions in technical learning.
+The generated datasets are designed to support downstream tasks such as training educational chatbots and developing adaptive learning systems that can adjust their language mixing based on student proficiency levels.

-## Dataset Used in this Study:
+## Dataset Used in This Study:
 *Domain-Specific Dataset -- Computer Science Education Corpus* -- [2imi9/llama2_7B_data_10G](https://huggingface.co/datasets/2imi9/llama2_7B_data_10G)
 *Mandarin-English Code-Mixed Dataset -- Transcripts* -- [CAiRE/ASCEND](https://huggingface.co/datasets/CAiRE/ASCEND) and the translated version is here [RuishiCh0314/ASCEND-mixed-to-chinese-translation](https://huggingface.co/datasets/RuishiCh0314/ASCEND-mixed-to-chinese-translation)